The Roanoke news. (Weldon, N.C.) 1867-1989, March 10, 1910, Image 1

 ATTORNEY AT LAW,

-Practices in the courts of Haliikx and
+Practices in the courts of Halifax and

-adjioning counties and iu the Supreme
+adjioning counties and iu tho t-upreme

-court of the State.
+court of the Mate.
 Special attention

-(iTen to ooUectioDfl and prompt return
+given to collections and prompt return

 WE FURNISH